Shubham-10000/Advertisement-spent-predictor/README.md

 ### 📁 Files Included

 * `Advertising.csv` – The dataset used for training and evaluation.
-* `ML_LR_session4.ipynb` – Jupyter Notebook used for data analysis, visualization, model training, and evaluation.
+* `ML_LR_model.ipynb` – Jupyter Notebook used for data analysis, visualization, model training, and evaluation.
 * `model1.pkl` – Saved Linear Regression model using `joblib`.
 * `app.py` – A simple **Streamlit web app** that takes user inputs for ad budgets and predicts expected sales.